geerlingguy/ansible-role-awx/README.md

 Variables to control AWX workarounds:

-    awx_workaround: false
+    awx_workaround: true

-By default, this role will no longer use a workaround that was previously necessary when running AWX for the first time after installation.
-You can re-enable the workaround by setting this variable to `true`.
+By default, this role will use a workaround that is sometimes necessary when running AWX for the first time after installation.
+You can disnable the workaround by setting this variable to `false`.

 ## Dependencies